codescene-oss/codescene-vscode/README.md

 This extension analyses your code, and warns you if there are issues that makes it more difficult to maintain.
 This is a free, standalone version of [CodeScene's](http://www.codescene.com) code health analysis.
 It very likely supports your language.
 See the full list of supported languages below.

 It performs the analysis in the background automatically and reports any issues right next to your code.
-See the screenshots to see how it's presented.
+See screenshots below to see how it's presented.

 ## Code Health
 Aside from reporting individual issues, we also display a Code Health score of 1-10 for each file.
 Code Health is an aggregated metric based on 25+ factors scanned from the source code.
 The Code Health factors correlate with increased maintenance costs and an increased risk for defects.